Alex Call Player Props: Nationals vs. Rockies

 Alex Call At The Plate

-- Call has an RBI in 21 of 77 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in one contest.
+- Call has driven in a run in 21 games this year (26.9%), including nine games with more than one RBI (11.5%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 25 of 77 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.